-1.2.5 Excluding the titles listed above the titles used are functional titles.
+1.2.4 Excluding the titles listed above the titles used are functional titles.
 Actual titles may vary, and alignment between actual titles and the Quality Assurances Program functional titles is maintained in approved company documents.

-1.2.6 Group Director, Quality Assurance
+1.2.5 Group Director, Quality Assurance

-The Group Directors, Quality Assurance report to the President of the respective Groups and has unencumbered access to the COO and CEO for all matters of quality.
+The Group Directors, Quality Assurance reports to the President, OWM for the OWM Group and the President - CNO for the D&D Group and have unencumbered access to the President and CEO for all matters of quality.
 The Directors are responsible for establishing and maintaining the QAP and corporate quality assurance procedures, verifying effective QAP implementation, and providing support to projects and operations.
 The Directors have no unrelated duties and responsibilities that would preclude the attention to these assigned quality responsibilities.